A place where I share some of my favourite photographs.

 When I got a chance to visit the Lodi Art District in New Delhi, from what I had seen before, I expected a few walls being painted with “street art”.
 Instead what I found was that the entire locality played like a little maze where keen admirers like myself can walk through the lanes in the hope of finding new art with every turn.
 Not only was it the official urban art that was exciting, but finding small gems like the photo above – which is actually the blinds of a restaurant – that made the day all the more special.

 This photo is as vintage as it gets for me – in terms of my travel journey as an adult.
-Taken in Istanbul sometime in 1997 on one of those panoramic cameras where the film could only be developed at specialized places, I love the suitableness the photograph.
+Taken in Istanbul sometime in 1997 on one of those panoramic cameras where the film could only be developed at specific places, I love the suitableness the photograph.
 Not planned, but the casual conversation going on between the three men with the city in the backdrop and the genuine antique-ness of the print, all adds up.

 I might not know a whole lot about architecture, but there is something rather comforting about it, and when you add the charm of coffee-shops/cafes to it, then it’s not difficult for views like this to woo me away.
-This and lot more architectural and natural beauty to be discovered in Cully, Switzerland and you can get a glimpse of it on the blog.
+This and a lot more architectural and natural beauty to be discovered in Cully, Switzerland and you can get a glimpse of it on the blog.

 Having being born and raised in India, there is something inherently fascinating about experiencing snow in the middle of the year – peak Indian summer months.
 As our train left Zermatt for Gronergrat, the scenery changed from the green mountainsides to a white blanket covered topography that brought about lots of “ooohs” and “aaaahs” from everyone in the train.

-I love everything vintage, and this Oliveitti typewriter was one among a few that were on display in The Book Barge a Floating Bookshop that I came across in Birmingham, UK.
+I love everything vintage, and this Olivetti typewriter was one among a few that were on display in The Book Barge a Floating Bookshop that I came across in Birmingham, UK.
 And now I regret not buying the book – Dali & Film – standing next to it.

 Paris mon amour – I have had the pleasure of being in this metropolitan world city a few times over the decades and never has it failed to amaze me.
-It’s beauty from atop is as splendid as is its charm from within.
+Its beauty from atop is as splendid as is its charm from within.
 A game that I often play while walking in Paris is “Spot the Eiffel” and this photograph, with its antique look, remains a personal favourite.

 I visited Switzerland for the second time in my life last summer – the first time was a blur – and till then I would always think “how pretty could it really be that people rave about it all the time?”.
 That all changed as soon as we took a drive from Geneva airport, along Lac Leman, to the town to Vevey.
 There’s no denying that natural beauty in Switzerland is unparalleled and presents itself in different forms across the country.
 This photo was taken while on a walk in Lauterbrunnen: The Land of Waterfalls.

-The wide-eyed amazement on this boy’s face is what the power of story telling is all about.
+The wide-eyed amazement on this boy’s face is what the power of storytelling is all about.
 A trip to a nearby village and a day full of wonder and amazement.
 Read about it in The joy of Storytelling.

 There’s something about his face that makes this one of my favourite profile photographs.
 Taken in New Delhi where artisans from Bengal come down to the city every year to make idols for Durga Puja.
 The lines on his face and bags below his eyes, he worked with determination as a man who had his life to the craft.
 See the work done by him and others in The Goddess and Mortals of Durga Puja.